moppletop/AnimationCollection/README.md

 }

 ```
-Now lets allow users to type a command to use our animation.
+Now lets allow users to type a command to use our animation:

 ``` java